* Has a PhD in Critical Multicultural Education & Whiteness Studies

-Robin DiAngelo holds a Bachelor’s Degree in History and Sociology from Seattle University, a Master’s Degree in Education from the University of Washington (UW), and a PhD in Critical Multicultural Education & Whiteness Studies from UW as well.
+Robin J. DiAngelo was born on September 8, 1956, in San Francisco.
+She holds a Bachelor’s Degree in History and Sociology from Seattle University, a Master’s Degree in Education from the University of Washington (UW), and a PhD in Critical Multicultural Education & Whiteness Studies from UW as well.
 Since 2007, she has been an Associate Professor of Multicultural Education at Westfield State University in Massachusetts.

 Arguing that “all education is political and no teacher is objective,” DiAngelo candidly declares that her “teaching agenda” is devoted to “changing the way students see themselves in relation to the world around them” – specifically, to have them engage in “critical self-reflection” that leads to “multicultural awareness” about the prevalence of “social injustice” and the degree to which racism is “embedded in the foundation of U.S. society.”